 }

-Listing 15-2: The first attempt of defining an enum to represent a cons list data structure of i32 values
+Listing 15-2: The first attempt at defining an enum to represent a cons list data structure of i32 values

-Note: We’re choosing to implement a cons list that only holds i32 values for the purposes of this example.
-We could have implemented it using generics, as we discussed in Chapter 10, in order to define a cons list type that could store values of any type.
+Note We’re implementing a cons list that only holds i32 values for the purposes of this example.
+We could have implemented it using generics, as we discussed in Chapter 10, to define a cons list type that could store values of any type.

+confirm xref

-Using our cons list type to store the list 1, 2, 3 would look like the code in Listing 15-3:
+Using the List type to store the list 1, 2, 3 would look like the code in Listing 15-3:

-Filename: src/main.rs
+src/main.rs

 use List::{Cons, Nil};